Are you an accredited school?

 Are there plans for a high school?

-Where do students go when they graduate from CWS?
+Where do students go currently when they graduate from CWS?

 Everywhere.
 Our students go on to many public, private, and parochial schools including: School for the Creative and Performing Arts, Seven Hills, Walnut Hills, Clark Montessori, Sycamore, Anderson, Mason, Lakota, Cincinnati Country Day, St. Xavier, Highlands, and many others.